alexeyraspopov-archive/fn/readme.md

 ## Once

-TBD
+Call a function once and save result

 ## Empty

-`fn.empty` is just empty function
+`fn.empty` is just empty function that you can use as stub